StevensND/yuzuea-bot/README.md

 Invite me to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1114600548499476590&permissions=8&scope=bot).
 Do you want to support me?.
 Here is my [Ko-fi](https://ko-fi.com/stevenss)

+If you also want a changelog channel, join the [Yuzu Discord Server](https://discord.gg/yuzu-emu), go to the yuzu-updates section and click Follow.
+Then select the channel where you want the changelogs to be published and you're done.

 ## How to set up the bot on your Discord server

 1. Invite the bot.